 Many patients who visit our office have already had a modern dental bridge placed, but experience problems due to an uncomfortable fit or dislodging.
 Improper placement or sizing problems can lead to a host of difficulties, including an increased risk of infection for the abutment teeth if the supportive dental crowns don’t fit correctly.
 With years of experience in restorative and prosthetic dentistry, Dr. Fondriest can examine the site of your tooth loss, including the surrounding tissues and teeth, to determine the best method for replacing your tooth bridge.
 Often, Dr. Fondriest may recommend supporting your new bridge on one or more dental implants, which mimic your teeth’s roots and can eliminate the need to modify healthy teeth for support.

-Dental Implants and Bridges
+Dental Implants and Fixed Bridges

 A dental implant is a titanium root device that’s surgically placed into the jawbone.
 Implants are made from titanium because the metal is biocompatible; as your jawbone heals, it accepts the titanium as biologically compatible and fuses to the implant’s surface.
 With one or more dental implants (depending on the size of your dental bridgework), Dr. Fondriest can custom-create a sturdier, more durable modern dental bridge that closely resembles the construct of your natural teeth.
 Since there’s no need to attach crowns to healthy teeth, the risk of infection or damage from an ill-fitting bridge is significantly reduced.